 The current RRLEP became effective on March 1, 2017, and supersedes all previously approved versions.
 The RRLEP shall apply in all cases except as modified by terms and conditions of rates or contracts approved by the Arizona Corporation Commission.

 1. Permanent Residential Applicant: For each new permanent Residential Applicant, the allowance is up to $1,500 per line extension for each new permanent residence, plus the cost of special equipment (such as a transformer and/or meter).

-2. Large Non-Residential and Industrial Applicant: Trico proposes no line extension allowance for its GS3 and GS4 rate classes.
+2. Large Non-Residential and Industrial Applicant: No line extension allowance for GS3 and GS4 rate classes.

-3. All Other Non-Residential: Trico has proposed to provide a line extension allowance for all other rate classes (other than Residential, GS3 and GS4) based on a formula utilizing the Trico cost of service data applied to each individual non-Residential Applicant similar to the calculation used to develop the allowance for Residential Applicant.
+3. All Other Non-Residential: Line extension allowance for all other rate classes (other than Residential, GS3, and GS4) is based on a formula utilizing the Trico cost of service data applied to each individual non-Residential Applicant similar to the calculation used to develop the allowance for a Residential Applicant.

-4. Duly Recorded Subdivisions: Trico has proposed to revise the RRLEP for a duly recorded subdivision development to provide an allowance equal to the Cooperative’s equipment and labor cost to install the transformers within the subdivision.
-Click here to view an illustrative example graphic comparing the current and proposed line extension costs related to subdivisions.
+4. Duly Recorded Subdivisions: The RRLEP for a duly recorded subdivision development provides an allowance equal to Trico’s equipment and labor cost to install the transformers within the subdivision.
+Click here to view an illustrative example graphic of the costs and allowances related to subdivisions.